As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Composite

 There are also composite methods that entail taking a lesser portion of the real thing and using it to coat the exterior of an imitation.
-Glass and other inexpensive materials are used to create the mass and shape depending on the type of gem or crystal being imitated.
+Glass and other inexpensive materials are used to create the mass and shape depending on the gem or crystal being imitated.

 TIP: Geodes are sometimes explained as being a phenomenon.
 The value of a geode mostly depends on the worth of what is inside of it.
 Find out more in the article below: